finam-ufz/finam/docs/source/finam-book/development/data_metadata.rst

 Metadata from source or target
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any :class:`.Info` attributes initialized with `None` will be filled from the metadata on the other end of the coupling link.
+Any :class:`.Info` attributes initialized with `None` (default for all entries) will be filled from the metadata on the other end of the coupling link.
 E.g. if the grid specification of an input is intended to be taken from the connected output, the input can be initialized like this:

 .. testcode:: create-inputs